Accumulated/Accelerating-CNN-on-GPU-using-CUDA-C/README.md

 ![image](https://user-images.githubusercontent.com/20490432/127180264-6928bbb2-de7b-477f-9cda-b5e273da9c81.png)

-The code implements kxk Conv, DW Conv, BatchNorm and Squeeze-Excitation using parallel algorithms like GEMM and reduction algorithms.
+The code implements kxk Conv, DW Conv, BatchNorm and Squeeze-Excitation using parallel algorithms like GEMM , reduction and optimized matrix multiplication kernel.
 All algorithms in this code are implemented from scratch.
-Concerning the optimization took into consideration: Shared memory traffic, Tiling, thread granuality.
+Concerning the optimization took into consideration: Shared memory traffic, Tiling, thread granularity.

 The main building block for EfficientNet-B0 is MBConv layer, which contains the following sequence of operations: